aanunez/tortilla8/README.md

 :: Install Curses for win32
 python -m pip install curses-2.2-cp34-none-win32.whl
 ```
-Unfortunately the windows version of curses doesn't support unicode, so only partial platter functionallity exists currently.
+Unfortunately the windows version of curses doesn't support unicode, so the game display in Platter is 'unique'.

 The below is only included as an infromational.
 Additonally, there is [PDCurses](https://pdcurses.sourceforge.io/), with the popular python library being [UniCurses](https://pdcurses.sourceforge.io/).
 Instructions on installing follow, but **support is not included** as the syntax differs for UniCurses accross platforms.